 BHPBiliton (and its predecessors) have had a presence in the Illawarra since the late 1920s.
 While its operations have scaled-down over the last few decades, there is still a large and rambling complex of sheds, smokestacks and railways that take up an area from Cringilla, Coniston and Warrawong.

 Port Kembla Beach and Ocean Pool

 At the end of Cowper Street, you’ll find a long sandy beach and a spectacular ocean pool.
-Unlike other sea pools in the Wollongong area, the one at Port Kembla is not fed by the tide, but it is filled with seawater.
+Unlike other sea pools in the Wollongong area, the one at Port Kembla is not fed by the tide.
 It stands a little above the beach and is surrounded by gorgeous rich yellow walls which give it a very Mediterranean feel.
 The kid’s pools are well shaded, and there are plenty of places to lie about in the sun on the grassy hill.

 The adjoining beach is a long curve that stretches nearly 7 km and ends at Windang on the mouth of Lake Illawarra.
 The section near the pool is patrolled during the season.
 The Surf Life Saving Association of NSW rates it as a hazardous beach so it would be best to stick to swimming between the flags.